kerski/pbi-dataops-template/README.md

 - Please install pbi-tools.
 Installation instructions are <a href="https://pbi.tools/tutorials/getting-started-cli.html" target="_blank">at this link.</a>

-- Please note that Power BI desktop must not be installed from the Microsoft Store, and you will need to make sure pbi-tools is added to your environment PATH variable.
+- Please note that Power BI desktop must NOT be installed from the Microsoft Store, and you will need to make sure pbi-tools is added to your environment PATH variable.

 ## Installation Steps